Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Observations and data analysis

-(ii) Dedicated search for persistent periodic radio pulses: for the sake of robustness, we created de-dispersed time series for each pseudo-pointing over a Dispersion Measure (DM) range between 3\,pc\,cm$^{-3}$ and 100\,pc\,cm$^{-3}$.
+\textit{Dedicated search for persistent periodic radio pulses}: For the sake of robustness, we created de-dispersed time series for each pseudo-pointing over a dispersion measure (DM) range between 3\,pc\,cm$^{-3}$ and 100\,pc\,cm$^{-3}$.
 This range covers all uncertainties of the semi-blind search, as \src\ was discovered at a DM of 14.3\,pc\,cm$^{-3}$ \citep{Archibald2009}.
 We set the step size between subsequent trial DMs equal to the intra-channel smearing over the entire band.
-This ensures that any trial DM deviating from the source DM by $\Delta$DM will not cause extra-smearing beyond the intra-channel smearing.
-We used the PulsaR Exploration and Search TOolkit pipeline (\textsc{presto}; \citealt{ransom2001}) to search for periodic signals in the power spectrum for each trial DM.
-We allowed the power of the highest harmonic component of the signal to drift in the Fourier domain up to a maximum number of 200 frequency bins and 50 frequency derivative bins (jerk search; \citealt{andersen18}; see also \citealt{wang21}).
-This corresponds to an acceleration of 90.93\,m\,s$^{-2}$ and a jerk of 0.002\,m\,s$^{-3}$ for the fundamental component.
-After checking all signal candidates with SNR$>$5, we identified them as narrow-band radio frequency interference (RFI).
+This ensures that any trial DM deviating from the source DM by $\Delta$DM does not cause extra smearing beyond the intra-channel smearing\footnote{The de-dispersion scheme was generated using the \texttt{DDplan.py} routine in the PulsaR Exploration and Search TOolkit pipeline (\texttt{presto}; \citealt{ransom2001}).}.
+We performed a `jerk' acceleration search (\citealt{andersen18}; see also \citealt{wang21}) for periodic signals in the de-reddened power spectrum of each de-dispersed, barycentred time series.
+We restricted the search to various frequency ranges around the nominal spin frequency of \src, and allowed the power of the highest harmonic component of the signal to drift in the Fourier domain up to a maximum number of 200 frequency bins and 50 frequency derivative bins.
+The powers of the first eight harmonics were summed (in powers-of-two harmonics).
+All identified candidate periodicities underwent a sifting procedure to reject less significant, duplicated (i.e. detected at different DMs and accelerations), and/or harmonically-related candidates.
+Using the \texttt{prepfold} tool, the data were folded at the nominal period, period derivative and DM of the sifted candidates.
+Corresponding diagnostic plots including the integrated pulse profile, the signal intensity as a function of time and frequency, and the DM versus $\chi^2$ values were generated and saved for visual inspection.
+The candidates were judged based on persistent and broadband emission, as well as distinct peaking of the signal's significance at specific DM values.
+No signal with DM, period, and period derivative close to the expected values was detected.

-(iii) Search for single pulses: we used the dedicated search scheme in (ii) to de-disperse the data.
-We then applied 14 box-car width-match filter grids distributed in logarithmic space from 0.1 to 30\,ms. A zero-DM matched filter was used to mitigate RFI in the blind search.
-All the resulting candidate plots were visually inspected, but most were determined to be RFI.
-No pulsed radio emission with a dispersive signature was detected with SNR$>$5.
+\textit{Search for single pulses}: We used the dedicated search scheme in (ii) to de-disperse the time series.
+We then applied 14 box-car width-match filter grids distributed in logarithmic space from 0.1 to 30\,ms. A zero-DM matched filter was used to mitigate radio frequency interference (RFI) in the blind search.
+All the resulting candidate plots were visually inspected, but most candidates were determined to be RFI.
+No pulsed radio emission with a dispersive signature was detected with S/N$>$5.